seleuco/xpectrum/src/IPhone/resources/readme.txt

 http://code.google.com/p/xpectrum/

 Also consider make a donation if you liked the emulator, so i can improve it.

+New in 1.3.1

+- Saves & downloads folders are now created by code.
+Should fix permissions issues with download browser and preferences saving.
+  ( Remove these folders if update not does)
+- Safe render path selected by default except iPhone 2G & 3G iPod 1st Gen.
+- Added delete file option on saves folder.
+- Fixed crop bug when open tape browser from virtual keyboard.

 New in 1.3 (World Champion Edition)